Notes on the Geography of The West Bank: Bethlehem 4: Millennium Projects

-The streets of central Bethlehem had been paved with asphalt, but in the runup to the Bethlehem 2000 celebrations Europeans funded replacement of asphalt with stone in a few streets.
+The streets of central Bethlehem had been paved with asphalt, but in the runup to the Bethlehem 2000 celebrations Europeans funded repaving some of the streets with stone.
 Late in 1998, when this picture was taken, the work was underway, and Bethlehemites complained about the difficulty of driving with so many streets closed for repair.
 To a pedestrian, the same closure was a whiff of the past, when there were no sounds of mechanized transport.

 A completed stone pavement a hundred yards west of the Church of the Nativity.
-The hope is that owners will undertake at their own expense the renewal of what's behind the facades.
-So long as an old rent-control law caps the very low rents they can charge, the prospects of such renovation are remote.
+The hope was that owners would undertake at their own expense the renewal of what's behind the facades.
+So long as an old rent-control law caps the very low rents owners can charge, the prospects are remote.

 Manger Square, freshly paved with limestone flags laid in a quasi-star pattern.
 The Church of the Nativity is in the background.

-A bit of asphalt, on the steep ridge-crossing road.
+Asphalt remained on the steep ridge-crossing road.
 The Church of the Nativity is just off to the upper left.
 The woman is passing the "ein," or village spring.
-Actually, it's not a spring at all, merely a spot where the aqueduct that once brought water from Solomons' Pools to Jerusalem entered a tunnel under the ridge.
+Actually, it's not a spring at all, merely a spot where the aqueduct that once brought water from Solomon's Pools to Jerusalem entered a tunnel under the ridge.
 Village women came here for water until the Jordanians introduced a piped supply.
 At the time the picture was taken, the "ein" was in a state of disrepair, shown close-up in the next picture.

 Before the "Bethlehem 2000" upgrade.